 May a school apply if it does not have a certificated librarian?

 Yes.
-The person responsible for the library does not necessarily have to be a certificated librarian, but the person must be an employee of the school and/or district and meet the definition of “librarian” found elsewhere in the Frequently Asked Questions.
+The person responsible for the library does not necessarily have to be a certificated librarian, but the person must be an employee of the school and/or district and meet the definition of “librarian” found above.

 Must the application be written by a school employee?

 No, anyone may write an application (i.e. a certificated librarian, administrator, teacher, grant writer, paraprofessional, parent, or volunteer).

 What is a “book” for purposes of this application?